Schur polynomials and Weighted Grassmannians: Introduction

+The correspondence (\ref{The surjection}) has been generalized in several situations.
+For example, the equivariant Schubert classes for the Grassmannians are represented by the \emph{factorial Schur functions}, \textit{cf.} \cite{Okounkov, MolevSagan, KnutsonTao}.
+This equivariant generalization of (\ref{The surjection}) will be the main tool in this paper.
+Other such examples include the (double/quantum) Schubert polynomials (\cite{FominGelfandPostnikov, LascouxSchutzenberger}) for the (equivariant/quantum) cohomolgoy of full flag varieties and (factorial) Schur $Q$-polynomials (\cite{Ikeda, Ivanov97, Ivanov04}) for (equivariant) cohomology of Lagrangian Grassmannians.
 One of the advantages of these correspondences is that we can study the structure constants by multiplying actual polynomials.
-Similar examples include the (double/quantum) Schubert polynomials (\cite{FominGelfandPostnikov, LascouxSchutzenberger, Macdonald}) for (equivariant/quantum) cohomolgoy of full flag varieties and (factorial) Schur $Q$-polynomials (\cite{Ikeda, Ivanov97, Ivanov04}) for (equivariant) cohomology of Lagrangian Grassmannians, e.t.c.

-In this paper, we will introduce the \emph{weighted (factorial) Schur functions} that are obtained as a variant of the factorial Schur functions $s_{\lambda}(x|a)$.
-In the sense mentioned above, these functions will present the equivariant cohomology of the weighted Grassmannians introduced by Corti-Reid \cite{CortiReid}.
-Below we summarize the results in this paper in detail.
+In this paper, we will introduce and study a twisting of the (factorial) Schur polynomials to generalize the above pictures to the (equivariant) cohomology of the weighted Grassmannians introduced by Corti-Reid \cite{CortiReid}.
+Below we summarize only non-equivariant results of this paper to avoid complexity, although we build the correspondence for the equivariant cohomology of the weighted Grassmannians first and then derive the non-equivariant one.